 Try Nut Brown Ale at Oak Creek Brewing Company to experience the unique taste of Sedona’s oldest craft brewery’s signature beer, or visit the Sedona Beer Company to taste the best beer made from ingredients right from the Verde Valley.

-You can also visit Shorebird and Elote Cafe to try local craft beer and get a real taste of Sedona’s cuisine while enjoying the stunning red rock views in the background.
+You can also visit Shorebird and Elote Cafe to try local craft beer and get a taste of Sedona’s cuisine while enjoying red rock views in the background.

-Enjoy Sedona’s stunning outdoors while floating in comfortable inflatable river kayaks on the wild Verde River.
+Enjoy Sedona’s stunning outdoors while floating in comfortable inflatable river kayaks on the Verde River.
+While this tour is only an early winter or late winter option (it starts back up in mid-February), it is still a great option for adventurers!

 Don’t worry about the gear since Verde Adventures provides everything you need.
 Expect to see the rich wildlife along the way, such as deer, beaver, blue heron, etc.

-If you are keen to delve deep into Sedona’s winemaking heritage and discover it from another perspective, then make sure to take part in Bliss Wine Tours.
+If you want to dive even deeper into Sedona’s winemaking heritage and discover it from another perspective, then make sure to take part in a Sedona winery tour!

-Take in the region’s natural and cultural treasures aboard the Verde Canyon Railroad, which offers a 4-hour round-trip train ride through Verde Canyon and Sedona’s breathtaking wilderness.
-It is one of the best day trips from Sedona!
+Take in the region’s natural and cultural treasures aboard the Verde Canyon Railroad, which offers a 4-hour round-trip train ride through Verde Canyon and Sedona’s rugged wilderness.

-If you are keen to experience the full splendor of Arizona’s mesmerizing desert landscape, then taking this Dust Devil Tour is a must-do activity for you!
+If you are down to experience the full splendor of Arizona’s desert landscapes, then taking this Desert Thunder helicopter tour is a must!

-This scenic air tour will take you through Sedona’s famous red rock formations, where you can get a bird’s eye view of ancient Anasazi cliff dwellings.
+This scenic air tour will take you through Sedona’s famous red rock formations, where you can get a bird’s-eye view of ancient Anasazi cliff dwellings and more.

-Skilled and knowledgeable pilots will make your tour an entertaining and educational one, helping you learn more about the area’s rich natural history while you get to marvel at its highlights.
+Knowledgeable pilots will make your ride an entertaining and educational one, helping you learn more about the area’s rich natural history while you get to marvel at its highlights (from above).

-The Sedona Heritage Museum offers a true step back in time where you can explore the rich heritage of the Sedona area.
+The Sedona Heritage Museum offers a true step back in time and the possibility to learn more about the cultural heritage of the famous Arizona city.

 The small museum is set inside a former apple farmer’s house, and nearby, you can find a replica tent house and a renovated movie set building.

-Get ready to discover the area’s wine-making industry, art history, cowboy life, and orchard industry by taking part in various educational programs and audio tours, or travel back for a moment to Sedona’s movie-making era in the movie-set building.
+You will discover the area’s wine-making industry, art history, cowboy life, and orchard industry by taking part in various educational programs and audio tours, or travel back for a moment to Sedona’s movie-making era in the museum’s movie-set building.

-This is a 1.2-mile heavily trafficked out and back trail that features quite a bit of challenging sections but trust me, the final views of Cathedral Rock and surrounding breathtaking views are well worth the effort.
+This is a 1.2-mile heavily trafficked out-and-back trail that is listed as challenging but trust me, the final views of Cathedral Rock and surrounding breathtaking views are well worth the effort!

 Just note that if you are planning your hike during the winter months, you need to be well prepared and have sound footing since some of the scrambling points can become slippery.

-You will find an observation zone on the west side of Bell Rock, perfect for families with kids.
+There will be an observation zone on the west side of Bell Rock.

-If you are after one-of-a-kind scenery, then hiking the 7.3-mile Boynton Canyon Trail should be your top pick!
+If you are after one-of-a-kind scenery, then hiking the 7.3-mile Boynton Canyon Trail is a great winter hiking option in Sedona.

-As one of 4 famous vortex sites, the moderate Boynton Canyon Trail will take you through a deep box canyon, where you can admire red rock formations, lush greenery, and rich wildlife along the way.
+As one of 4 famous vortex sites, the moderate Boynton Canyon Trail will take you through a deep box canyon, where you can admire red rock formations, greenery (which may or may not be covered in snow), and wildlife.

 The trail is open year-round and offers dramatic scenery changes every season.
-Expect to witness mysterious scenery during the winter months, when shady parts of the trail are swallowed by thick layers of snow or ice.
+Expect a mysterious scene during the winter months, when shady parts of the trail are swallowed by thick layers of snow or ice.

-Just note that if you decide to go for a hike after winter storm conditions, make sure to dress in extra layers since, unlike sunny desert sections, the shady parts can be quite chilly.
+Just note that if you decide to go for a hike after winter storm conditions, make sure to dress in extra layers since, unlike sunny desert sections, the shady parts can get very cold.

-The trail leads you to Red Rock Secret Mountain Wilderness, takes you past a massive sinkhole called Devil’s Kitchen, Soldier Pass cave, and finally to mesmerizing Seven Sacred Pools.
+The trail leads you to Red Rock Secret Mountain Wilderness, takes you past a sinkhole called Devil’s Kitchen, Soldier Pass Cave, and finally to the Seven Sacred Pools.

 There are so many cool things to do in Sedona in winter even though many people think to visit during the shoulder seasons.

-We hope that this guide detailed some of the best activities during winter in Sedona.
-If we missed any – let us know in the comments, please!
+I hope that this guide details some of the best activities during winter in Sedona.
+If I missed any – let me know in the comments, please!

 More Arizona Travel Guides